KKWF: Adult contemporary (1989–1992)

-News/talk (1992-1995)
+News/talk (1992–1995)

 On September 21, 1992, the station returned to a simulcast of then-sister station KIRO.
 With the change, the KIRO-FM call letters were reinstated.
 From February to September 1993, KIRO-FM was promoted as being part of the "KIRO News Network", with KIRO's radio and TV personalities working together as part of an experiment dubbed "News Outside the Box".
 The station broke the simulcast (except for mornings) on July 5, 1994, airing a separately programmed talk format, while retaining the KIRO-FM call sign.

 The initial lineup included a simulcast of KIRO in morning drive time (which would be replaced by local comedian Pat Cashman in September), Rick Enloe in late mornings (who would later be replaced by Amy Alpine), Dave Brenner and Dr. Laura Schlessinger's syndicated show in afternoons, Gil Gross (syndicated from San Francisco) in evenings), Leslie Marshall at night (who would later be replaced by Jim Bohannon), along with Bernie Ward and David Essel on weekends.

-Hot talk (1995-2005)
+Hot talk (1995–2005)

 On January 6, 1995, the station rebranded as "100.7 The Buzz," and added the syndicated Tom Leykis Show to the lineup.
-KQBZ was sold by Bonneville to Entercom in March 1997.
-The station changed its call letters to KQBZ in May 1999, and shifted to hot talk in 2000 with the slogan "Radio For Guys."
+KIRO-FM was sold by Bonneville to Entercom in March 1997.
+The station changed its call letters to KQBZ in May 1999, and shifted to hot talk with the slogan "Radio For Guys."

 During the early 2000s, KQBZ carried Don & Mike in middays and Phil Hendrie in evenings.
 By November 2005, the station's weekday lineup consisted of local personalities Robin & Maynard (who were previously on KZOK-FM) in mornings, BJ Shea in middays, Tom Leykis in afternoons, The Mens Room in evenings, and John and Jeff and All-Comedy Radio in late nights, with paid and specialty programming on weekends.

-Country (2005-present)
+Country (2005–present)

 At 8 a.m. on November 30, 2005, in the middle of "Robin & Maynard", the station began stunting with a countdown clock (using Microsoft Sam) to Noon the same day.
 At that time, the station flipped to country as "100.7 The Wolf" with the new call letters KKWF.
 The first song played on The Wolf was "How Do You Like Me Now?!" by Toby Keith.
 With the flip, The Men's Room and BJ Shea moved over to sister station KISW.
 Tom Leykis moved over as well, but on tape delay, from 11 p.m. to 2 a.m.

 Entercom acquired KKWF's long-time country rival KMPS in November 2017, as a result of its merger with CBS Radio.
 In the immediate aftermath of the merger's completion, KMPS dropped its country format in defense of KKWF (making it the only full-market country station in the Seattle market), and ultimately flipped to soft adult contemporary on December 4, 2017.
 Rock station KVRQ would flip to country later the same day.